bpate063/final-project-group-8-project/README.md

  >   * The second check-in should be scheduled with a reader.
 During that meeting you will discuss:
  >     * The tasks you are planning for the first sprint
  >     * How work will be divided between the team members

 ## User Interface Specification
  > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
 For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
 (Specification requirement is adapted from [this template](https://redirect.cs.umbc.edu/~mgrass2/cmsc345/Template_UI.doc))
+> You also need to set up an empty project board using GitHub projects (board view).
+Make sure you add the board under your project repository.
+You should also have a Product Backlog and In testing columns added.

 ### Navigation Diagram
 > Draw a diagram illustrating how the user can navigate from one screen to another.
 Here is an [example](https://creately.com/diagram/example/ikfqudv82/user-navigation-diagram-classic?r=v).
 It can be useful to label each symbol that represents a screen so that you can reference the screens in the next section or the rest of the document if necessary.
 Give a brief description of what the diagram represents.